Self-Hosting

 Configuration Model

-Most integration credentials (S3 keys, Stripe, Resend, Cloudflare, VirusTotal) are configured post-install through the Admin Panel → Settings → Integrations UI and stored in the database — not in environment variables.
+Most integration credentials (S3 keys, Resend, VirusTotal) are configured post-install through the Admin Panel → Settings → Integrations UI and stored in the database — not in environment variables.
 The only things that must be in .env before first run are the database URL, Redis URL, NextAuth secret, and optional OAuth credentials.

 See Environment Variables for the full list.